 DeBacker said repealing Common Core would hurt school districts that have converted their curriculum, and the legislature would invite a legal challenge by interfering with the board of education’s constitutional authority over public schools.

 Newly elected Rep. John Bradford (R-Lansing), a House Education Committee member, introduced HB2289.

 “Of those that voted against the bill, most didn’t pay attention to the volume of calls from parents,” he said.
 He chalks up the narrow defeat of HB2289 to lawmakers who “didn’t want to cross the education folks.”

 Time to Study

-When elected in January 2012, Bradford discovered he and many other legislators knew little about the Common Core.
-He became, “disheartened to find that no one on the [legislative] Education Committee goes to State School Board meetings,” he said.
-Bradford said he will spend the next several months attending state school board meetings and Common Core town hall events.
+Upon taking office in January 2012, Bradford discovered he and many other legislators knew little about Common Core.
+He became “disheartened to find that no one on the [legislative] Education Committee goes to State School Board meetings,” he said.
+Bradford said he has attended state school board meetings and Common Core town hall events throughout 2013.

 This level of interest from a state legislator excites Kristin George, a Kansas mother of two children.
 Though she lives 75 miles from the state Capitol, a March column by conservative commentator Michelle Malkin prompted her to visit.

-She feels that she and other parents who have begun speaking out against Common Core implementation in Kansas are being marginalized by Common Core proponents.
+She says she and other parents who have begun speaking out against Common Core implementation in Kansas are being marginalized by Common Core proponents.

 “Parents know what’s best for their children,” she said.
-She and friend Vanessa Everhart organized a Common Core potluck picnic June 15 to tell friends about common Core.
-As they wait for the legislature to once again confront the issue, these two moms refuse to sit idle.
-They plan to continue using social media to inform parents, and organize parent attendance at state school board meetings to keep members apprised of their concerns, George said.
+She and friend Vanessa Everhart organized a Common Core potluck picnic to tell friends about common Core.
+As they wait for the legislature to confront the issue again, these two moms refuse to sit idle.
+They plan to continue using social media to inform parents and will organize parent attendance at state school board meetings to keep members apprised of their concerns, George said.